 There are two types of hyperhidrosis.
 The first is called primary hyperhidrosis, and this is when the nerves responsible for signalling to your sweat glands become overactive, even though they haven’t been triggered by anything.
 It is exacerbated by stress, nervousness, and exercise.
 This type usually affects your hands, feet, and sometimes your face.
 There is no medical cause, and there may be a genetic component.

-Secondary hyperhidrosis occurs when excess sweating is due to a medical condition.
+Secondary hyperhidrosis occurs when excessive sweating is due to a medical condition.
 It’s the less common type, and it is more likely to cause sweating all over your body.
 Conditions that may lead to heavy sweating include diabetes, menopause, and metabolic issues like thyroid problems and low blood sugar.

 Lifestyle and Home Remedies

 So what can we do about over-sweating?
 One of the most effective treatments for excessive treatment is Botox, as it temporarily blocks the nerves that cause sweating and the effects can last 6 to 12 months.
 Other treatments may include prescription antiperspirants or creams, nerve-blocking medications, antidepressants, and more invasive procedures like sweat gland removal and nerve surgery (sympathectomy).
 Whatever sweat reducing strategies and treatments you choose, you are not alone in dealing with this condition as many people are challenged by their sweat and have had to find creative ways to deal with the condition.
 Other tips include:

 1. Use antiperspirant and apply it properly

 Antiperspirants block your sweat pores temporarily, which reduces the amount of sweat that reaches your skin.
 It is best to apply antiperspirant at night, on clean dry skin, and it is important to make contact with the antiperspirant to all areas of the underarm.